Sachaa-Thanasius/defer-imports/README.rst

 Setup
 -----

 To do its work, ``defer-imports`` must hook into the Python import system.
-To do that, include the following call somewhere such that it will be executed before your code:
+Include the following call somewhere such that it will be executed before your code:

 .. code-block:: python